Derivatives of Parsing Expression Grammars

 \section{Introduction}

-Parsing expression grammars (PEGs) are a parsing formalism introduced by Ford\cite{For02}.
-PEGs are a formalization of recursive descent parsers allowing limited backtracking and infinite lookahead; a string in the language of a PEG can be recognized in exponential time and linear space using a na\"{i}ve recursive descent implementation, or linear time and space using the memoized ``packrat'' algorithm also introduced by Ford\cite{For02}.
-This paper outlines these existing algorithms and introduces a third algorithm based on the context free grammar derivative of Might, Darais, and Spiewak\cite{MDS11}, which is in turn based on Brzozowski's regular expression derivative\cite{Brz64}.
-Analysis of this algorithm reveals that it has quartic worst case time complexity and cubic worst space complexity.
-However, the results of Mizushima~\textit{et al.}\cite{MMY10} regarding the actual amount of backtracking in PEG-based parsers suggest that the real-world performance of this algorithm may approach linear time and constant space.
-After the asymptotic analysis of this algorithm and speculation about possible practical performance, there is a brief discussion of possible extensions to this work.
+Parsing expression grammars (PEGs) are a parsing formalism introduced by Ford \cite{For02}.
+Any $\mathrm{LR}(k)$ language can be represented as a PEG \cite{For04}, but there are some non-context-free languages that may also be represented as PEGs (\eg{} $a^n b^n c^n$ \cite{For04}).
+Unlike context-free grammars (CFGs), PEGs are unambiguous, admitting no more than one parse tree for any grammar and input.
+PEGs are a formalization of recursive descent parsers allowing limited backtracking and infinite lookahead; a string in the language of a PEG can be recognized in exponential time and linear space using a recursive descent algorithm, or linear time and space using the memoized \emph{packrat} algorithm \cite{For02}.
+PEGs are formally defined and these algorithms outlined in Section~\ref{background-sec}.
+This paper introduces a PEG recognition algorithm in Section~\ref{algo-sec} based on the context-free grammar derivative of Might~\etal \cite{MDS11}, which is in turn based on Brzozowski's regular expression derivative \cite{Brz64}.
+The essential idea of the derivative parsing algorithm is to keep an abstract syntax tree representing the ``rest'' of the original grammar, iteratively transforming it into a new grammar for every character in the input string.
+Unlike a packrat parser, which stores results of earlier parses to enable backtracking, the derivative parser never backtracks, instead calculating all possible ``backtracks'' concurrently at each point in the input.
+The analysis of this algorithm, presented in Section~\ref{bounds-sec}, reveals that it has quartic worst-case time complexity and cubic worst-case space complexity, though for inputs where both the grammar nesting depth and the number of backtracking options are bounded by a constant these bounds can be improved to linear time and constant space.
+This analysis is extended to consider the existing recursive descent and packrat algorithms on such inputs, providing a theoretical explanation for the superior practical performance of recursive descent, contrary to packrat's better asymptotic bounds.
+The experimental results presented in Section~\ref{experimental-sec} empirically validate these theoretical predictions, as well as demonstrating the reasonability of the constant bounds for real-world inputs such as source code and structured data formats.